 Featured area, community, and university museums

-The Combat Air Museum houses a wide variety of military aviation artifacts ranging in time from the First World War to the present day.
+The Combat Air Museum houses a wide variety of military aviation artifacts ranging in time from WWI to the present day.
 Aircraft engines of many sizes and types are on exhibit as well.
-A re-creation of a German POW barracks was constructed based on first-hand experience of two museum members, authentic down to the bare light bulbs, straw-filled mattresses, and barbed wire.
+A re-creation of a German POW barracks was constructed based on firsthand experience of two museum members, authentic down to the bare light bulbs, straw-filled mattresses, and barbed wire.
 Exhibits include an extensive display of artifacts and dioramas and a growing gallery of military aviation art.

 Lecompton is the Kansas Territorial Captial, and the site of the "Lecompton Constitution" for Kansas, a controversial document that would have admitted Kansas into the union as a pro-slavery state.
 Written in Constitution Hall, the Lecompton Constitution was a spark for a chain of events eventually leading to the Civil War.
 Historic Lecompton has several historic sites and a museum dedicated to the city and to the rise of pre-Civil War tensions in Kansas.